1v4n4/beach/README.md

 - cd into the project
 - Run `npm install` to install dependencies
-- In the terminal `npm start` to open up the live server -Point your browser to http://localhost:3000/ to load the app
+- In the terminal `npm start` to open up the live server
+- Point your browser to http://localhost:3000/ to load the app

 ## Testing
 To run tests write npm test in the terminal